ManApart/quest-command/notes.md

 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
 - Validate valid recipe ingredients and results
+- Remove inheritables now that json can extend things?

 ### Combat